Graduate Program Overview

 Graduate Application Deadline: January 15th For Fall AdmissionWe offer Master of Science and Doctor of Philosophy degrees in Earth Sciences with areas of specialization in Geography and Geology.
 Both areas stress independent thesis research with some supporting course work.
 All diplomas will say Earth Sciences, regardless of specialization.
 We strongly recommend that prospective students learn about the research interests of the faculty and contact potential research advisors directly.
 Admission into the department of Earth Sciences is dominantly in the fall semesters, however requests can be made for spring or summer admission.

 Theses produced by successful M.S. and Ph.D. students span these diverse fields.
-Recent graduates in our graduate program have conducted research in Geology and Geography which have expanded our knowledge of issues from GIS-based assessment of rockslide hazards to exotic species assessment in Grand Teton National park.
+Recent graduates in our graduate program have conducted research in Geology and Geography, and have expanded our knowledge of issues from GIS-based assessment of rockslide hazards to exotic species assessment in Grand Teton National park.

 If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by January 15th, for fall admission.